Public Services Board

 • Each substantive item on the agenda will be supported by a paper and clear recommendation(s).

-• The agenda, minutes, papers and other outputs from a meeting of the Board will be made publically available on the Board’s website.
+• The agenda, minutes, papers and other outputs from a meeting of the Board will be made publically available on PLANED'S website.
+Minutes and Agendas only will be made available on the Board’s website.

 Governance and accountability